Robot's hand and expansions in non-integer bases: Some features of the asymptotic reachable workspace

 \subsection{Self-similarity}

-It is well known that all the sets of representable numbers with positional numbers system are self-similar, in particular they are the unique fixed point of appropriate linear iterated function systems.
+It is well-known that all the sets of representable numbers with positional numbers system are self-similar, in particular they are the unique fixed point of appropriate linear iterated function systems (see for instance \cite{Gil87}).
+For a general introduction on fractal geometry and, in particular on fractals generated by iterated function systems, we refer to \cite{Fal90}.

 We recall that an iterated function system (IFS) is a finite set of contractive functions $f_j:\CC\to\CC$.
-Every IFS admits a fixed point, which is unique, with respect to the \emph{Hutchinson operator}
+Every IFS admits a unique closed bounded set $R$, the \emph{attractor}, such that $R=\mathcal F(R)$, with respect to the \emph{Hutchinson operator}

 In particular there exists a set $R\subseteq\CC$ s.t. for every $S\subseteq \CC$